theogruner/rl_pro_telu/README.md

     If you want to use DDPG with our pre-implemented noises you can simply do this via the _main_ddpg.py_ file.

-    * Training on the Qube-v0 environment with default hyperparameters and Ornstein-Uhlenbeck noise, saving the model as _furuta_model.pt_ and the log in _furuta_model_ (saves by default as _ddpg_model.pt_, and log in a automatic generated directory).
+    * Training on the Qube-v0 (can be replaced with any environment id e.g. Levitation-v0) environment with default hyperparameters and Ornstein-Uhlenbeck noise, saving the model as _furuta_model.pt_ and the log in _furuta_model_ (saves by default as _ddpg_model.pt_, and log in a automatic generated directory).
     Saving/logging could be disabled with _--no-save_ and _--no-log_